rsharvesh16/Ask2Pdf/README.md

 1. Upload PDFs: Click on the "Upload PDF" button to upload one or more PDF files.
 2. Ask Questions: Type your question in the input box and press "Enter" to get the answer.
-3. Provide Feedback: Click on the "Feedback" button and provide feedback on the accuracy of the answers.